Photos taken from the naming of the Case Center entrance to "Elliot Driben Lobby."

-Durocher has guided the Terriers' women's ice hockey program since its inception, leading BU to an 159-93-37 overall record in eight seasons.
+On May 20, 2013, Durocher signed a contract extension to remain at BU through the 2018-19 season.
 He was recognized in 2008 with Coach of the Year honors from both Hockey East and the New England Hockey Writers Association after BU reached the Hockey East semifinals in just its third varsity season.
+Durocher has coached two Patty Kazmaier top-10 finalists, three All-Americans and four Olympic gold medalists, including a pair of two-time Olympic champions, during his 11 seasons as head coach.

 Named the first head coach of BU's varsity team on June 3, 2004, Durocher has guided the Terriers to new milestones each season.
 The inaugural campaign in 2005-06 set the foundation for the program.
 A year later, the team reached the Beanpot final and set the high-water mark for wins with 19.
 Playing a significantly upgraded schedule in 2007-08, BU hosted the Beanpot and returned to its championship game, while making its postseason debut in the Hockey East semifinals.